TeamProductionSystem/Momentors_Backend/README.md

 CELERY_BROKER_URL = local_redis_url
 CELERY_RESULT_BACKEND = local_redis_url
 ```

+- ENVIRONMENT: This should be either `dev` or `prod`, depending on what environment the app is running in.
+As long as your are running locally, use the value `dev`.

 - DATABASE_URL: This should be set to the URL of your database.
 Depending on your database type, this may include a username, password, host, and port.